copyright 2008 by Chris Benedict

 They’d never found Cynthia’s body, just a bloody scrap of her white nightgown, snagged in the bark of an old, scraggly bush growing outside her bedroom window.
 But the DNA evidence on her torn sheets, along with the fact that he’d bragged to half the school about having sex with her… well… No matter how Larry protested, nobody could come up with a better explanation of what might have happened to her, or where she might have gone.

-In thirteen days, Larry’s battle with the stain would be over and the cell would be empty.
-Ready for a new inhabitant.
+In thirteen days, Larry’s life would be over and his cell would be made ready for a new inhabitant.
+Maybe a fresh coat of paint would cover the stain.
+Or maybe not.